antfu/talks/2025-09-18/src/slides.md

 <!--
 So a quick recap of the tips I gave today.

-There are many more things I wanted to go into more details, but due to the time limit, I couldn't cover them all.
+There are many more things I wanted to go into in more detail, but due to the time limit, I couldn't cover them all.

-Reach me out if you are interested to hear more about them.
-You can also find the slides on my website antfu.me afterwards.
+Reach out to me if you are interested in hearing more about them.
+You can also find the slides on my website antfu.me afterward.
 -->